Skip to main content

 With the right hairspray, this iron may work fine, but there are plenty of better options on this list.

 This device claims to give you voluminous curls or sleek straight hair, and all you have to do is change how you position the wand before running it through your hair from root to tip.
-Of course, we only factored in its curl efficacy for the purposes of this list, but who doesn’t love a dual-purpose product?
+Of course, we only factored in its curl efficacy for this list, but who doesn’t love a dual-purpose product?

 Unfortunately, though, the Tyme Iron fell flat during our curling tests.

-It has a clunky design that is difficult to maneuver even on the front pieces of hair, let alone the back of the head.
+It has a clunky design that is difficult to maneuver, even on the front pieces of hair, let alone the back of the head.
 It heats up quickly and, like the T3, allows you to choose from five different heat settings, but there’s no way to tell exactly what the temperature is from looking at the wand.
 According to the pamphlet that accompanies the iron, the temperatures are 300°F, 325°F, 350°F, 375°F, and 400°F.

 While using the iron, I was only able to create undone ringlets rather than voluminous curls.
 The worst part, though, was how bad the iron smelled of burning before I even put my hair in it.
 I had to go over the same pieces of hair to achieve a curl I liked, but I didn’t even want to do one pass through my hair because of the odor.